What Are Contour Lines?

 Create DTM

 Generate a Digital Terrain Model from classified ground points.
 This continuous bare-earth surface is the foundation for contour extraction.
-Resolution matters: finer resolution captures more detail but creates larger files.
+Resolution matters: finer captures more detail.

 03